dsd993/Postdoc_Works/MeanSquaredDisplacement/README.md

 * This code requires dump files named "DumpFile.TimeStep" sorted based on atom-ids and has to be in the following format: "id mol type q mass xu yu zu ix iy iz"
 * xu, yu, zu refers to unwrapped coordinates
 * For the center of mass MSD, each chain must have a unique molecule ID.
-That is, if you have 500 chains, molecule ID should go from 1 to 500.
+That is, if the system contains 500 chains, molecule ID should go from 1 to 500.

 ### Required files